HandS3C: 3D Hand Mesh Reconstruction with State Space Spatial Channel Attention from RGB images: Methodology

-\paragraph{Channel-wise Selective Scanning.} Although spatial features such as local texture and global structure intrinsic to 2D image features are already available through Liu et al \cite{liu2024vmamba}.
+\paragraph{Channel-wise Selective Scanning} Although spatial features such as local texture and global structure intrinsic to 2D image features are already available through Liu et al \cite{VMamba}.
 However, in deep features, channels contain richer and diverse contextual information, which is mostly ignored by these methods.
-Therefore, we design a spatial and channel-based parallel scanning approach to compensate for the missing channel information in planar scanning, as shown in Fig. \ref{fig3}.
+Therefore, we design a spatial and channel-based parallel scanning approach to compensate for the missing channel information in planar scanning, as shown in Fig. \ref{fig2}.
 We perform scan expansion and scan fusion on the $ch\times H$ plane.
 First, the input features are expanded on the $ch\times H$ plane and scanned from four directions to obtain the sequence $X_1,X_2,X_3,X_4$.
 Then, in Channel-wise Selective Scanning, $B,C\in\mathbb{R}^{bs\times N\times L_{ch\times H}}$, and $\Delta\in\mathbb{R}^{bs\times d\times L_{ch\times H}}$ is calculated by Eq. \ref{eq:matrxb1}-\ref{eq:matrxb3} as an indication of the correlation between the feature channels.
-Finally, the sequences are merged and reconstructed into feature maps with the same size for images.\\ Image features are spatially selected by activating the mapping of each pixel in the spatial plane and the four directions of up, down, left and right to obtain local texture and structure information.
+Finally, the sequences are merged and reconstructed into feature maps with the same size for images.

+Image features are spatially selected by activating the mapping of each pixel in the four directions to obtain local texture and structure information.
 In channel selection, the mapping relationship between different channels can be obtained to enhance the representation of similar channels in the implicit space in order to construct a wide range of global feature mappings and to enhance the scope of the sensory field.
-We visualized the range of effective receptive fields for different attentions, as shown in Fig. \ref{fig1}.
-As can be seen in Fig. \ref{fig1} (d), the novel state space spatial channel attention module is able to maintain a larger and deeper receptive field and global feature mapping capability with a reduced number of parameters and linear complexity.
+The novel state space spatial channel attention module is able to maintain a larger and deeper receptive field and global feature mapping capability with a reduced number of parameters and linear complexity.
 This is consistent with our motivation to expect that enhancing the effective receptive field can better capture hand-object information associations from image features.